Alpine Income: Q3 Earnings Snapshot - NewsBreak

 The opinion of the author is his own and has no affiliation with the topic that was included.
 Sources that are used in this article are the following: winsightgrocerybusiness and for information about individuals, he used Wikipedia.

-MARIETTA, Ohio (AP) _ Peoples Bancorp Inc. (PEBO) on Tuesday reported third-quarter earnings of $26 million.
-The bank, based in Marietta, Ohio, said it had earnings of 92 cents per share.
-Earnings, adjusted for non-recurring costs, came to 93 cents per share.
-The results exceeded Wall Street expectations.
-The average...
+NEW YORK (AP) _ Shutterstock Inc. (SSTK) on Tuesday reported third-quarter profit of $23 million.
+The New York-based company said it had net income of 64 cents per share.
+Earnings, adjusted for one-time gains and costs, were $1 per share.
+The results topped Wall Street expectations.
+The average estimate of...

 Comments / 0